skkylimits/GRIMOIRE/README.md

 In this view, you can directly access "dhcp" and "dns" without the "networking" parent folder, providing a cleaner and more focused presentation.

+### Nuxt Configuration

+To enable these features, you need to add them to your nuxt.config.ts file:

+export default {
+  content: {
+    navigation: {
+      fields: ['standalone', 'stripped']
+    },
+    highlight: {
+      theme: {
+        default: 'github-dark'
+      },
+      langs: [
+        // other languages you might be using 'powershell',
+        'http'
+      ]
+    }
+  }
+}

 ## Icons [workaround]

 - [Iconify](https://iconify.design/) - Freedom to choose icons